 Testicular and pericardial mesothelioma are not included here because they are exceptionally rare.
 As a result, there is limited clinical data available to calculate meaningful average survival timelines by stage.
 In these cases, prognosis is highly individualized and depends on factors such as overall health, treatment approach, and specialist care.

-Recent advances have improved outcomes for some patients with Stage 4 mesothelioma.
-FDA-approved immunotherapy combinations, including nivolumab (Opdivo) and ipilimumab (Yervoy), have extended survival beyond 18 months for certain stage 4 patients.
+Recent advances have improved outcomes for some patients with stage 4 mesothelioma.
+FDA-approved immunotherapy combinations, including Opdivo and Yervoy, have extended survival beyond 18 months for certain stage 4 patients.
 Participation in clinical trials has also allowed some individuals to exceed typical survival expectations by several years.

 Survival statistics are based on population data and should be viewed as general guidance rather than certainty, according to the National Cancer Institute.